storj-archived/storj.js/README.md

 ### `file.on('error', function cb(e) {})`

 Emitted when the `File` encounters an unrecoverable error either during setup or during upload/download.
 If this is emitted, it is safe to assume the `File` is in a corrupted state and the upload/download should be restarted from the beginning.

+### `file.on('data', function cb(data) {})`

+Emitted when data has been downloaded from the network, this can be used for tracking the value of `file.progress`.
+The callback will be provided the chunk of data that was pulled over the network.

 ### `file.createReadStream()`